 Bund Enclosure under/around a storage facility to contain any spillage - the storage capacity of the bung must be 120% of the total capacity of the possible spillage amount plaster and associated equipment and materials.

-Batch plant Machinery used on site for the large-scale mixing and production of concrete or practical site handover.
+Batch plant Machinery used on site for the large-scale mixing and production of concrete or defined as from the commencement of site establishment up to and including the practical site handover.